| Could An Aspirin A Day Help Keep Prostate Cancer Away?ROCHESTER, MINN. -- A Mayo Clinic study suggests

 Roberts, M.D., a Mayo Clinic epidemiologist and lead researcher on the

+study.
 "Further, the association between NSAIDs and prostate cancer appears to

 be stronger in older men," says Dr. Roberts.
 "The risk of prostate cancer